 More recently Sophie has trained as a Shift Method Facilitator, learning techniques to support people to release old feelings, limiting beliefs and decisions, and a Breathwork Practitioner, a practice she loves to bring to retreats and workshops.
 She loves to witness transformation in people – seeing people become more confident in their work and lives.

 Sophie lives in London and Somerset and has two teenage children.
-When she isn’t thinking about all things perinatal she can usually be found walking, spending time with animals, singing, going to the theatre/cabaret, and eating dark chocolate (which she isn’t prepared to admit is an addiction)!
+When she isn’t thinking about all things perinatal she can usually be found walking her dog Wilf, singing, going to the theatre/cabaret, and eating dark chocolate (which she isn’t prepared to admit is an addiction)!

 Writer and Blog Curator